rapyuta-robotics/rapyuta-io-docs/hugo/content/5_deep-dives/54_tooling-and-debugging/542_rosbag-collection.md

 {{% /notice %}}

 {{%notice note%}}
-The port for the ROS Bag recorder (the component responsible for collecting ROS bags in a device) has been changed from 9001 to 9010 and uses 8008.
+ROS Bag recorder(component responsible for collecting ROS bags in device) uses ports 9010 and 8008.
 Avoid using these ports in your applications.
 {{%/notice%}}